Pylons/pyramid/docs/narr/webob.rst

 standard WebOb request, which is documented in the :ref:`request_module` API documentation.

 WebOb provides objects for HTTP requests and responses.
-Specifically it does this by wrapping the `WSGI <http://wsgi.org>`_ request environment and response status/headers/app_iter (body).
+Specifically it does this by wrapping the `WSGI <http://wsgi.org>`_ request environment and response status, header list, and app_iter (body) values.

 WebOb request and response objects provide many conveniences for parsing WSGI requests and forming WSGI responses.
 WebOb is a nice way to represent "raw" WSGI requests and responses; however, we won't cover that use case in this document, as users of :app:`Pyramid` don't typically need to use the WSGI-related features of WebOb directly.
 The `reference documentation
 <http://pythonpaste.org/webob/reference.html>`_ shows many examples of
 creating requests and using response objects in this manner, however.